jarviscanada/jarvis_data_eng_DavidTrumble/linux_sql/README.md

 - Automates the database initialization and eliminates all manual processes; set to be executed every minute.

 #### queries.sql (describe what business problem you are trying to resolve)
-- Designed to assist in: planning for future recourses, recognize server failures and monitor memory uses over various processes.
+- Designed to assist in: planning for future resources, recognize server failures and monitor memory uses over various processes.

 ## Database Modeling
 #### `host_info`